skuzniak/skuzniak.github.io/_posts/2022-12-29-synchronizing-multilanguage-fields.markdown

 <script src="https://gist.github.com/skuzniak/f40aa89a1b426a9fa72df0b3fcc6ea44.js"></script>

-Now the importing for multilanguage fields should be working.
+Now the import of multilanguage fields should be working.

 Happy coding!